QuantEcon/sphinx-tojupyter/tests/project/lecture-python-programming.myst/lectures/getting_started.md

 Important points:

-* Install the latest version!
+* Make sure you install the correct version for your OS.
 * If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes.

 ### Updating Anaconda

-Anaconda supplies a tool called conda to manage and upgrade your Anaconda packages.
+Anaconda supplies a tool called `conda` to manage and upgrade your Anaconda packages.

-One conda command you should execute regularly is the one that updates the whole Anaconda distribution.
+One `conda` command you should execute regularly is the one that updates the whole Anaconda distribution.

 As a practice run, please execute the following